-Fritz Peitzner has been a staple in the Dallas and Texas aggressive skating communities for the past 19 years.
+Fritz Peitzner has been a staple in the Dallas and Texas aggressive skating communities for 19 years.
 Fritz has recently opened an inline skate shop serving the Dallas Metroplex.
-I talked to Fritz about the Dallas scene, traveling the world, rediscovering his love of skating through big wheel blading and the opening of Carriers Skate Shop.
+I talked to Fritz about the Dallas scene, traveling the world, rediscovering his love of skating through big wheel blading, and the opening of Carriers Skate Shop.

 How did you get interested in skating?

-When I was 13-years-old and on my first day of seventh grade I met this kid, Scuba Steve, who is the person that got me into inline skating.
-I saw he was drawing a rollerblader on his notebook and I ended up becoming friends with him.
-We used to put trombone grease on the bottom of our shoes and grind on the lower part of bike racks He introduced me to a group of rollerbladers at my school and they were all really cool.
-They also told me about Soap shoes, so that year I ended up getting both Soap shoes and skates.
+When I was 13 years old and on my first day of seventh grade, I met this kid, Scuba Steve, who was the person who got me into inline skating.
+I saw him drawing a rollerblader in his notebook, and I became friends with him.
+We used to put trombone grease on the bottom of our shoes and grind on the lower part of bike racks.
+He introduced me to a group of rollerbladers at my school, and they were all cool.
+They also told me about Soap shoes, so that year, I got both Soap shoes and skates.